One of the many cave temples in Mahabalipuram is Koneri Mandapam.

 The age of this temple is hard to guess.
 While several other rock-cut temples in Mahabalipuram can be dated (roughly) by the design of details, especially columns, Koneri Mandapam is not that simple.
 It has two kinds of columns, each of which is attributed to its own period – simple Mahendra-style pillars and also later ornamented columns.

-First four pillars and two pilasters adorn the entrance – these front columns have been designed in Mahendra style – slender, four-sided on the top and bottom and eight-sided in the middle.
-Further inside there are four more columns in different style – more sophisticated and well ornamented.
+First four pillars and two pilasters adorn the entrance – these front columns have been designed in Mahendra style – slender, four-sided on the top and bottom, and eight-sided in the middle.
+Further inside there are four more columns in a different style – more sophisticated and well ornamented.

-Nowadays sanctuaries of this temple are empty, temple contains no inscriptions.
+Nowadays sanctuaries of this temple are empty, the temple contains no inscriptions.